2020 United States Senate election in Virginia

-The 2020 United States Senate election in Virginia was held on November 3, 2020, to elect a member of the United States Senate to represent the Commonwealth of Virginia, concurrently with the 2020 U.S. presidential election, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
-Incumbent Democratic Senator Mark Warner won reelection to a third term against Republican nominee Daniel Gade.
+The 2020 United States Senate election in Virginia was held on November 3, 2020, to elect a member of the United States Senate to represent the Commonwealth of Virginia, concurrently with the 2020 U.S. presidential election, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives, and various state and local elections.
+Incumbent Democratic senator Mark Warner won reelection to a third term against Republican nominee Daniel Gade.

-Of Virginia's 20 most populous counties, Warner won 18, losing only Hanover and Spotsylvania.
+Of Virginia's 20 most populous counties and independent cities, Warner won 18, losing only Hanover and Spotsylvania.

 Background

-Incumbent Senator Mark Warner first won election in 2008 getting 65% of the vote over former governor Jim Gilmore.
-In 2014, during the Tea Party movement, and declining voter turnout, Senator Warner won re-election with 49.1% of the vote by a margin of 0.8% against former chairman of the Republican National Committee Ed Gillespie.
+Incumbent Senator Mark Warner first won election in 2008 getting 65% of the vote over former Governor Jim Gilmore.
+In 2014, during the Tea Party movement, and declining voter turnout, Senator Warner won re-election by a margin of 0.8% against former chair of the Republican National Committee Ed Gillespie.